-A Platform for Local Authorities and Citizen Engagement in Science: Visions for the cities of scientific culture.
+PLACES - Platform for Local Authorities and Citizen Engagement in Science

 PLACES facilitated a three-way conversation between science, policymakers, and society in Europe.
 It resulted in a vision for science policy at the city level and hundreds of interconnected local networks.
 The project aimed to create or amplify local connections between science communication actors, policymakers, scientists and citizens.
 70 science communication institutions, 10 regions, and 23 countries established local partnerships and developed forums for the exercise of citizenship in science-related matters.
 Annual Conferences, Science Cities Workshops, training opportunities, and Thematic Working Groups brought PLACES stakeholders together in a united effort to give shape to the concept of the European City of Scientific Culture.
 City Partnerships with similar thematic interests connected through the project’s many networking opportunities including workshops, annual conferences, and the online PLACES OPEN platform.